 Large Bowel (Intestinal) Obstruction

-The large bowel, also called the large intestine, is a part of your body that helps you remove waste.
-The leftover waste from the digested food enters your large bowel as liquid.
+The large bowel (see illustration), also called the large intestine, is the last part of your digestive tract, helping transport waste to be eliminated.
+It includes your colon and rectum.
+Digested food enters your large bowel as liquid.
 Your large bowel absorbs water and changes the liquid to stool.

 What is large bowel obstruction?

 Large bowel (intestinal) obstruction occurs when there is a blockage in the colon or rectum that prevents food or gas from passing through.
 This leads to swelling of the intestine.
 If the blockage and swelling are severe, the bowel can rupture, or the blood supply to the bowel can be cut off leading to bowel death.
 Both rupture and bowel death lead to bowel contents and bacteria leaking into the abdomen.

 Who is at risk of a large bowel obstruction?

 - Are any age, but more often those over 70.

 - Have had radiation therapy to the abdomen or pelvis.

 Note: Fewer than 1 in 3 colorectal cancer patients actually develop large bowel obstruction.